vensarip/azure-content/articles/hyper-v-recovery-manager-capacity-planner.md

 <h2>Introduction</h2>

-This article contains step by step instructions on using Capacity planner for ASR - Hyper-V Replica.
-The Capacity Planner for ASR - Hyper-V Replica guides the IT administrator in validating network connectivity between two sites and in designing the server, storage and network infrastructure which is required to successfully deploy Hyper-V Replica.
+This article contains step by step instructions on using Capacity planner for Azure Site Recovery (ASR) - Hyper-V Replica.
+The Capacity Planner for ASR - Hyper-V Replica guides an IT administrator in designing the server, storage and network infrastructure which is required to successfully deploy Hyper-V Replica and in validating network connectivity between two sites.

 <h2> System requirements </h2>